 An alternative way to save money on your ticket is to check multiple dates to see how the price varies.
 You may find that it's far more affordable to travel a day or a week earlier or later than you originally planned.
 Prices tend to fluctuate by the day and time, depending on how many tickets have been sold for a particular journey, so you may find that if you can travel on a less popular day, you'll save a few dollars.
 It all comes down to keeping your plans as flexible as possible!

 Book as Early as Possible

 Boltbus releases its famous $1 tickets six weeks in advance, and the price starts to increase from that moment onwards.
-In order to get the possible deal, I recommend confirming your travel plans as soon as you can.
-If you know your exact date of travel six weeks out, it's likely you'll be one of those lucky travelers who gets to travel across the country on the cheap.
+In order to get the possible deal, confirm your travel plans as soon as you can.
+If you know your exact date of travel six weeks out, it's likely you'll be one of those lucky travelers who get to travel across the country on the cheap.

 BoltBus Rewards is a fantastic way to save money on bus travel if you find yourself frequently traveling around the United States.

 BoltBus Rewards works kind of like a loyalty card -- once you've taken eight trips with BoltBus, they'll give you a free bus ride from whichever destination you choose, with no strings attached.
 Yep, that even means that you can choose the day and time without any restrictions.

 If you're going to be traveling a lot, make sure you sign up for Rewards on their website, best of all, it's totally free to do so!